 Every layer of the stack was chosen to serve the product, not the résumé.

-| Framework | Next.js 15 Per-page CSS Modules with a shared globals layer.
-The App Router gives server components for the gallery and product pages, keeping client-side JS minimal — only the cart, auth flows, and interactive overlays run on the client. |
+| Framework | Next.js 15 App Router for server components on gallery and product pages — only the cart, auth flows, and interactive overlays run client-side.
+Per-page CSS Modules with a shared globals layer keeps the bundle clean and the dark aesthetic enforced at the root. |

-| Backend | Supabase Handles authentication (email/password + session persistence), the artworks table (product data, image URLs, sizes, pricing), and the orders table.
-Row-level security policies ensure users can only read their own order history. |
+| Backend | Supabase Authentication (email/password + session persistence), artworks table (product data, image URLs, sizes, pricing), and orders table.
+Row-level security ensures users can only access their own order history — no custom middleware needed. |

-| Styling | Modular CSS + CSS Variables A strict token system: --color-background, --color-surface, --color-secondary (the pink), --font-display (Bebas Neue), --font-body (Space Grotesk).
-Every component imports from its own .module.css.
-No Tailwind, no CSS-in-JS — the constraint was intentional. |
+| Design System | Modular CSS + CSS Variables Strict token architecture: --color-background, --color-surface, --color-surface-alt for three depth levels; --color-secondary reserved for primary CTAs only; --font-display (Bebas Neue) and --font-body (Space Grotesk) enforced globally.
+Every component imports its own .module.css.
+No Tailwind, no CSS-in-JS — the constraint was the point. |

-| State | React Context + useState Cart state lives in a context provider wrapping the layout, so the nav badge, cart drawer, and checkout page all share one source of truth without an external store.
-Auth state is derived directly from Supabase's onAuthStateChange listener. |
+| State | React Context + useState Cart state lives in a context provider at layout level — nav badge, cart drawer, and checkout page share one source of truth.
+Auth state derives from Supabase's onAuthStateChange listener.
+No external store needed at this scope. |

 /* Two strips.
 Each moves its own full width left.
 No gap. */